igalic/blag/contents/articles/automation/index.md

    Rather than bootstrapping a daemon and a watchdog, use (smf|systemd|etc…)

-   Such as the OS package manager, or your programming environment's package manager (gem|pip|war|etc).
+   Use the OS package manager, or your programming environment's package manager (gem|pip|war|etc).
 Or your container's package manager.
 This makes installation really easy, and an *atomic transaction*.